Skip to main content

 The solution separates real-time interaction from deep evaluation through an asynchronous air gap:

 Brain 2 (The Grader) runs post-session.
 When a coaching call ends, Brain 1 uploads the full transcript to Azure Blob Storage.
-An Event Grid trigger fires an Azure Function that evaluates the transcript against rubric-based criteria using GPT-4o with Structured Outputs.
-The grader produces deterministic JSON scores, coaching summaries, and specific evidence citations — then delivers results via email.
+An Event Grid trigger fires an Azure Function that evaluates the transcript against rubric-based criteria using o4-mini with Structured Outputs.
+The grader produces deterministic JSON scores, coaching summaries, and specific evidence citations, then delivers results via email.

 The "air gap" between them is just Azure Blob Storage.
 No shared state, no bidirectional communication, no latency coupling.